encryptedninja/command-center/README.md

 <h1 align="center">Welcome to the Command-Center!</h1>

-<h2 align="center">There are so many tools, commands and switches... it's easy to forget them!
+<h2 align="center">There are so many tools, commands and switches... it's easy to confuse them!
 I made this repo so you can quickly search for the right ones when needed.</h2>

 <h3 align="center">Let's exit the outside world and enter cyber space.
 (We have cookies... 😎)</h3>